ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-, for I did not know be severe, rest and coolness should
+for I did not know be severe, rest and coolness should
 be added to the other remedies, more
 especially in the case of nervous sub­
 jects.
 Nothing is so apt to make the
 poison active as heat, and nothing
 favors its activity less than cold.
 Let
 the body be kept cool and at rest, and
-the activity of the poison will be r
+the activity of the poison will be re
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:sdhi:batch_sdhi_cayman_ver01:data:sn00065151:00279523350:1880021401:0188/pct:45.898512,72.098027,26.001526,4.769874/!600,600/0/default.jpg"/>
 </td>